Pull out all the stops: Textual analysis via punctuation sequences: Data and methodology

 \subsection{Model evaluation}

-We report two quantities for each test of our classification model (where each test corresponds to a different random sample of the training and testing sets): (1) the accuracy on the testing set, which we measure as the ratio of correctly assigned documents relative to the total number of documents in the testing set; and (2) a baseline accuracy, which we measure by assigning each document in the testing set to each class with a probability that is proportional to the class's size in the training set.
+For each test of a classification model, we consider a data set with a fixed number of classes (e.g., \nbauthors\ classes if we perform author recognition on all authors in our corpus), a uniformly-randomly sampled training set (80\% of the data set), and a testing set (the remaining 20\% of the data set).
+We measure ``accuracy'' as the ratio of correctly assigned documents relative to the total number of documents in a testing set.
+For each test of a classification model, we report two quantities: (1) the accuracy of the classification model on the testing set; and (2) the accuracy of a baseline classifier on the testing set, which we obtain by assigning each document in the testing set to each class with a probability that is proportional to the class's size in the training set.